nasihs/PythonScripts/README.md

 - ### residualTorque

-  - @brief: A algorithm which aims to calculate the residual torque of the Torque-Angle curves
+  - @brief: An algorithm which aims to calculate the residual torque of the Torque-Angle curves